AngelFreak/tsrv.pw/src/index.md

 This my my boring looking website, where you can find some HowTo's and information about stuff i do.

-I did not wanna make a huge deal out of this website, so i tuned to [ssg2](https://www.romanzolotarev.com/ssg.html) by [Roman Zolotarev](https://twitter.com/romanzolotarev).
+I did not wanna make a huge deal out of this website, so i tuned to [ssg](https://www.romanzolotarev.com/ssg.html).

 It's AWESOME!!